Widows (2018 film): Production

+Development and casting

 The project was announced as being in development on March 27, 2015, with a script written by Gillian Flynn and Steve McQueen, and with McQueen attached to direct.
 In September 2016, Viola Davis joined the cast.
 It was reported that Jennifer Lawrence was approached for a role, but, due to scheduling conflicts, had to decline.
 In November 2016, Cynthia Erivo joined the cast.
 In January 2017, André Holland entered negotiations to co-star in the film, but does not appear in the finished product.
 The next month, Elizabeth Debicki was cast in the role Lawrence had declined, and Michelle Rodriguez and Daniel Kaluuya were also announced as cast members.
 In March, Liam Neeson joined the cast.
 The following month, Colin Farrell was added along with Robert Duvall.
 In May, Garret Dillahunt, Jacki Weaver, Manuel Garcia-Rulfo, Lukas Haas and Brian Tyree Henry were set to co-star, and in June, Carrie Coon was added.
 Michael Harney and Jon Bernthal joined the cast in August.
 The British actress Ann Mitchell, who had portrayed Dolly Rawlins in the television series, has a small part as Amanda's mother.

+Filming

-Principal photography began on May 8, 2017 in Chicago, Illinois.
+Principal photography began on May 8, 2017, in Chicago, Illinois.

+Music

 Hans Zimmer composed the film's score with additional music provided by Steve Mazzaro.
 The soundtrack, released by Milan Records, includes the score as well as songs by Nina Simone, and the Cool Kids, as well as a new song "The Big Unknown" by Sade later released as a single.